Aline-Pereira98/Aline-Pereira98/README.md

 ## Hey guys 👋

 * My name is Aline and I live in Brazil.
-* I have a degree in Systems Analysis and Development**
+* I have a degree in Systems Analysis and Development*

-Constantly developing my skills and professional growth, because, in fact, we are eternal learners!
+I have good experience with web development based on agile methodologies and code versioning.

 * SQL
 * PHP
+* Laravel
-* Python
+* Javascript
 * HTML
 * CSS

-#### VALUES
-* 📈 Determination and focus on results.
-* 🏃‍♀️ Willing to learn.

 _Dreaming big and dreaming small takes the same work._